 5. Since Oblates of St. Benedict primarily offer themselves for the service of God and others, they will therefore strive for God’s honour and glory before all else, keeping in mind the Benedictine motto: “That in all things God may be glorified.”

-Oblates New sheet for November to January
+Oblates New sheet for February

 The Benedictine GROUP